tfel-check

 mostly

-targets scientific application which does not have in-house abilities to
+targets scientific applications which do not have in-house ability to

 compare their results to reference results.